18F/hub/_pages/standards/Slack.md

 ### Who can use Slack?

-Slack is required for all 18F staff.
+Slack is required for all 18F staff (including PIFs).
 We can also invite people outside 18F to have access to a **single channel** on our Slack account.
 These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from DevOps.
 These users may include:

 * vendors *under contract* (not just a Terms of Service) with 18F
 * vendors with GSA who are working on a project with 18F, for which we have an MOU